IB Diploma Student: “What I Wish My Teachers Knew”

-In this video, I interviewed Ezgi Ceren Pinarbaso, an IB Diploma student from Turkey who’s in her final year of the IB Diploma.
+In this video, I interviewed Ezgi Ceren Pinarbasi, an IB Diploma student from Turkey who’s in her final year of the IB Diploma.
 In this video, Ezgi Ceren raises 3 practical issues for IB schools to consider:

 1) What’s the point of continuing to simply warn IB Diploma student not to procrastinate…when it’s ineffective?

 2) Is it fair for IB Diploma teachers to expect IB students to achieve all the IB Learner Profile attributes, if we aren’t demonstrating these attributes ourselves?

 3) What’s the impact of school leadership styles on student well-being in the classroom?